Ragging Free Campus

 - Expulsion from the institution and consequent debarring from admission to any other institution.

 - Collective punishment: when the persons committing or abetting the crime of ragging are not identified, the institution shall resort to collective punishment as a deterrent to ensure community pressure on the potential raggers.

-- The institutional authority shall intimate the incidents of ragging occurred in their premises along with actions taken to the Council immediately after occurrence of such incident and inform the status of the case from time to time.
+- The institutional authority shall intimate the incidents of ragging that occurred on their premises along with actions taken to the Council immediately after the occurrence of such incident and inform the status of the case from time to time.

-Do not be a victim or witness, Have the pride & part of No-Ragging campus!!
+Do not be a victim or witness, Have the pride & part of the No-Ragging campus!!

 Say No to Ragging!!